 Lying and Naivety in Multi-player Cheap Talk, with Daniele Nosenzo.

-When several senders talk at the same time to a receiver, lying costs change truth-telling between senders from strategic substitutes to strategic complements.
+When several senders talk simultaneously to a receiver, lying costs change truth-telling between senders from strategic substitutes to strategic complements.
 Also, because of the receiver’s naivety, the lies of a sender affect the lies of another sender.